 Jillian Dempsey

 Prof. Jillian Dempsey received her Ph.D. at the California Institute of Technology in 2011 and did postdoc research at University of Washington.
 She started her faculty position at UNC in 2012, and bought her first potentiostat that same year (she now owns three!).
 Jillian’s research program employs electrochemistry and spectroscopy to interrogate electron transfer reactions that underpin renewable energy technologies.
-She is the Deputy Director of the Center for Hybrid Approaches in Solar Energy to Liquid Fuels (CHASE) as well as the Director of Undergraduate Studies in the Department of Chemistry.
+She is the Deputy Director of the Center for Hybrid Approaches in Solar Energy to Liquid Fuels (CHASE) as well as an Associate Editor at ACS Electrochemistry.
 In her free time, she enjoys running, cooking, yoga, and spending time with her two kids.

 Alex Peroff